 What is The Exorcist: Believer release date?
 Back in 1973, audiences were shaken to their core.
 A new film, The Exorcist, based on a horror novel of the same name, was hitting screens and causing mass hysteria with its innovative horror and shocking imagery.

-The Exorcist: Believer cast
+Who’s in The Exorcist: Believer cast?

-The Exorcist: Believer cast will see the return of Ellen Burstyn as Chris MacNeil, the lead of the original 1973 movie.
+The Exorcist: Believer cast revolved around the return of Ellen Burstyn as Chris MacNeil, the lead of the original 1973 movie.

-Here’s the expected The Exorcist Believer cast list:
+Here’s The Exorcist Believer cast list:

-- Leslie Odom Jr
+- Leslie Odom Jr. as Victor Fielding

 - Ellen Burstyn as Chris MacNeil

-- Okwui Okpokwasili
+- Okwui Okpokwasili as Dr. Beehibe

-- E.J Bonilla as Father Maddox
+- E.J.
+Bonilla as Father Maddox

-The Exorcist: Believer plot speculation
+What is The Exorcist: Believer about?

 Two young friends go missing for several days, only to be found acting very strangely.
-When they start to display odd and terrifying behaviour, it’s believed that the children are possessed.
+When they start to display odd and terrifying behavior, it’s believed that the children are possessed.
 One father (Leslie Odom Jr.) seeks help in the form of someone who’s been through this horrifying ordeal before… Chris MacNeil.